-Hongcun, which is known as the “village in the painting,” has preserved more than 140 buildings of Ming and Qing dynasties; these are the typical architectures of the Huizhou style.
+Hongcun, which is known as the “village in the painting,” has preserved more than 140 buildings from Ming and Qing dynasties; these are the typical architectures of the Huizhou style.

 Anhui also has the Hui cuisine, one of the eight great cuisines of China.
 As Hui cuisine focuses on ingredients and cooking time and firepower, you can find many exquisite and rare dishes.
 Anhui is a village that gives off an incredible atmosphere and food!

-It can take you a week to explore this city of unique custom and strong religious color.
+It can take you a week to explore this city of unique customs and strong religious colour.
 Besides the countless temples of large and small sizes, the vast Nam Co Lake is also very attractive.
 There are a large number of wild animals and precious herbs here.
 Lhasa is rightly one of the most dreamy cities in the world, especially with its Potala Palace!

 - Potala Palace